wblakecannon/getting-to-philosophy/README.md

 ## Future Features:
-Create a sample (or possibly even run the data on all of Wikipedia) and create some data analysis and visualizations to explore the validity of the phenomena.
+Run the data on all of Wikipedia copied to local machine and conduct data analysis and visualizations to explore the validity of the phenomena.